retransmit/prism-docs/docs/webSocket/basics.md

   responseChannel: string;
 ```

+In the example above, the id field will uniquely identify a connection, and can be used for sending messages to the client.
+The responseChannel defined in the message is the channel on to which services should post responses; it is IMPORTANT to note that this is NOT the same as the responseChannel defined in .....
+TODO

 Whenever a message is received from the client, it is serialized and send sent to the channels mentioned in 'requestChannel'.
 Since multiple services can subscribe to the same channel, it's probably best for all services on a route ("/quotes" in the example above) to use the same channel to receive messages.

 A serialized incoming message looks like this.
-The id field will uniquely identify a connection, and can be used for sending messages to the client.

 ```ts
 export type RedisWebSocketConnectRequest = {